-The related Work Skill Development Framework (Bandaranaike and Willison, 2009, 2014) has now also been adopted by the Library.
-The WSD Framework addresses work-readiness as part of Higher Education teaching and learning agenda, and enables the interpretation and articulation of students’ work skills gained through study and participation at University.
+- The related Work Skill Development framework (Bandaranaike and Willison, 2009, 2014, revised by Monash University Library, 2019) addresses work-readiness as part of Higher Education teaching and learning agenda, and enables the interpretation and articulation of students’ work skills gained through study and participation at University.

 As a result of Monash University's receipt of Federal Government funding through the Higher Education Participation Programme (HEPP), the Library is developing services and programs that focus on improving access, participation, retention and success for students from low socio-economic status (SES) backgrounds.

 Do you want to partner with the Library?

 Early successes in Library-Faculty partnerships speak of the quality outcomes of our embedded programs and have created increased interest in collaborative education models.

 We welcome opportunities to collaborate with academic staff across faculties.
 Please contact the relevant Library staff.